w3c/svgwg/master/shapes.md

 <p id="ExampleRect01"><span class="example-ref">Example rect01</span> shows a
 rectangle with sharp corners.
-The {{rect}} element is filled with yellow and stroked with navy.
+The <{rect}> element is filled with yellow and stroked with navy.

 <pre class=include-raw>